 Which Is The Best Fibre Optic Christmas Tree?

 We’ve explored 5 of the popular fibre optic Christmas trees on the market, but which one will suit your particular needs?

 Will you go for the SHATCHI 3ft/90cm Nova Pre-Lit Fibre Optic Christmas Tree with its attractive multi-coloured lighting sequence?
 With so many different sizes to choose from (from the petite 2ft option to the towering 7ft tree) you’re sure to find one that fits your space.

 Or how about the Multicolour Changing Lights 4ft Fibre Optic Tree, we like the fact that this one has multicolour changing lights.

 Perhaps the FB FunkyBuys® Green Fibre Optic SLIM PENCIL Christmas Xmas Tree is more your style?
 This one certainly has good looks, with its copious branches complete with PVC tips, it has a premium feel to it.
 The fact that this one is slim will appeal to those looking for a tree that will slot nicely into a small space.

-Finally there’s the Christmas Concepts® 3ft Pre Lit Frosted Fibre Optic Christmas Tree, which proves the best things often come in small packages.
-At only 3ft high it’s certainly petite, but that means it can fit nicely into compact spaces.
+Finally there’s the HOMCOM Pre-Lit Fibre Optic Artificial Christmas Tree Holiday Xmas Décor with Tree Topper Multi-Colour (5ft 150cm), which has excellent reviews and is a tree of real quality.
+At 5ft high it’s not petite, but that means it will stand-out in any room.
 The fact that is low voltage and energy efficient also adds to its appeal.

 With all of this in mind it’s difficult to select an outright winner.
 The best fibre optic Christmas tree for you will depend on a number of factors including your budget, the size of your room, your décor and the Christmas theme you are going to adopt.